 All pupils in Form 5, along with their parents, will be asked to attend an interview with a member of the Careers Team or a Vice-Principal to talk about career aspirations and to fill in the choices form, which will then be passed to the Timetabling Office who will see if the subject combination chosen can be timetabled.
-These interviews will take place from 28th February to 4th March 2019.
-It is possible to make a change to your choice of A Level subjects after this date by sending in a letter from your parent / guardian to your Careers Tutor as soon as possible but any changes are subject to timetabling constraints, such as class size, etc and may or may not be possible.
+These interviews will take place from 27 February to 3 March 2023.
+It is possible to make a change to your choice of subjects after this date, by sending in a letter or email from a parent / guardian to Mr Maltman as soon as possible, but any changes are subject to timetabling constraints, such as class size, etc. and may or may not be possible.
+All subject choices are provisional until Sixth Form entry requirements and individual subject entry criteria are met in August.